vaikanen/bryan_edge_circleci_test/circleci_orbs.md

-# How CircleCI Orbs Help You Improve Efficiency #
+# How CircleCI Orbs Simplify Builds and Improve Efficiency #

 Orbs are shareable packages of CircleCI configuration you can use to simplify your builds and help automate processes.
 It simplifies your configuration by allowing you to write a parameterized configuration once and then use it across multiple similar projects.
 More specifically, an orb is a reusable package of YAML configuration that condenses repeated pieces of config into a single line of code.